Graphene-based detectors for directional dark matter detection: Conceptual Design of the Proposed Detector

-The detection principles of the proposed detector are based on defect formation produced by recoiling nuclei in monolayer graphene and h-BN, and on the induced bremsstrahlung of the recoiling nuclei.
-Vacancies in monolayer graphene and h-BN created by ion irradiation have been under extensive experimental study~\cite{Hashimoto:2004,Banhart:2011,Robertson:2013,Meyer:2012,Kotakoski:2010} and recently used as an atomic doping technique for graphene~\cite{Wang:2012}.
-Bremsstrahlung produced by highly charged ions in nanostructures and solids is an active research topic in modern atomic physics~\cite{Amusia:2013,Beyer:2002}.
+The detection principle of the proposed detector is based on defect formation produced by the recoiling nucleus in the graphene/h-BN heterostructure, and on visible and UV bremsstrahlung generated by the recoiling nucleus and a cascade of secondary collisions.
+Vacancies in monolayer graphene and h-BN created by ion and electron irradiation have been under extensive experimental study~\cite{Hashimoto:2004,Banhart:2011,Robertson:2013,Meyer:2012,Kotakoski:2010}, and ion irradiation has recently used as an atomic doping technique for graphene~\cite{Wang:2012}.
+Bremsstrahlung produced by charged particles in nanostructures and solids is a burgeoning research topic in modern atomic physics~\cite{Shanker:2006,Tian:2009,Astapenko:2012,Astapenko:2013}.

 An incoming WIMP from the Galactic halo collides elastically with one of the gold nuclei and knocks it out of the film.
-To be quantitive, following Ref.~\cite{Goodman:1984dc}, we consider a WIMP of mass $m$ and velocity $v$ scatters off a target nucleus of mass $M$.
-The recoil momentum is at most $2mv$ and the recoil kinetic energy is at most $E_\text{max}=(2mv)^2/2M$.
-We assume a typical recoil energy $E=E_\text{max}/2=m^2v^2/M$~\cite{Drukier:2012hj} and use the standard halo model~\cite{Drukier:1986tm} with $v=220$~km/s for the WIMP velocity.
-For a WIMP of mass $m=100~\mathrm{GeV}/c^2$, the typical recoil energy of a Au nucleus is $E\sim 30$~keV.
-Specifically, we consider the situation that the WIMP--Au nucleus scattering takes place at the midpoint of 2.5~nm from the surface of the gold film.
-According to SRIM simulations~\cite{SRIM}, at this energy the stopping range of a Au nucleus in a gold target is 5.1~nm, and the stopping power of the target for the nucleus is 5.36~keV/nm (see Fig.~\ref{fig:figure2}).
+To be quantitative, following Refs.~\cite{Goodman:1984dc,Lewin:1995rx}, we consider a WIMP of mass $m$ scatters elastically off a target nucleus of mass $M$.
+The recoil energy of the nucleus is

+where $\mu=mM/(m+M)$ is the reduced mass of the WIMP-nucleus system, $v$ is the speed of the WIMP relative to the nucleus, and $\theta$ is the scattering angle in the center of mass frame.
+The recoil momentum of the nucleus is at most $2\mu v$ and the maximum recoil energy is

+We assume a typical recoil energy $E=E_\text{max}/2=\mu^2v^2/M$~\cite{Drukier:2012hj} and use the standard halo model~\cite{McMillan:2010} with $v_0=220~\mathrm{km}/\mathrm{s}$ for the mean WIMP velocity.
+For a WIMP of mass $m=200~\mathrm{GeV}/c^2$, the typical recoil energy of a Au nucleus is $E\sim 30$~keV.
+Specifically, we consider the situation that the WIMP-Au nucleus scattering takes place at the midpoint of 2.5~nm from the surface of the gold film.
+According to SRIM simulations (see Fig.~\ref{fig:figure2}), at this energy the stopping range of a Au nucleus in a gold target is 5.1~nm, and the stopping power of the target for the nucleus is $5.36~\mathrm{keV}/\mathrm{nm}$.
 Hence, a typical recoiling Au nucleus does escape from the gold film, and its energy after the escape is roughly halved, at 16.6~keV.